kategengler/ember-feature-flags/README.md

 ### Usage

-This addon injects a property `features` onto your routes, controllers and components.
+This addon injects a property `features` (configurablee) into your routes, controllers and components.

 For example you may check if a feature is enabled: